X (Chris Brown album)

 X is the sixth studio album by American singer Chris Brown.
-It was released on September 16, 2014, by CBE Entertainment and RCA Records.
+It was released on September 16, 2014, by CBE and RCA Records.
 The album serves as the follow-up to his fifth album Fortune (2012).
 Brown for the album worked with several producers, including RoccStar, Danja, Nic Nac, Diplo and others.
 The album also features guest appearances by various urban artists, including Kendrick Lamar, R. Kelly, Akon, Nicki Minaj, Usher, Trey Songz, Tyga, Rick Ross, Brandy, Lil Wayne, Jhené Aiko and Aaliyah.

 The release date of the album was delayed several times due to RCA's choices and the singer's legal problems throughout the last months of 2013 and the first half of 2014.
 Initially, the album release was set for July 16, 2013, then for August 20, 2013, then for May 5, 2014, and finally released on September 16, 2014.
 X was preceded by five singles: "Fine China", "Don't Think They Know", "Love More", "Loyal" and "New Flame".
 The album's fourth single "Loyal" became its most successful, by peaking at number nine on the US Billboard Hot 100 and at number 10 in the United Kingdom.
 Pushing the promotion for the album further, Brown performed and appeared at several televised music events and music festivals across the United States.

-The working of the album started in 2012 and ended in August 2014.
+Work on the album started in 2012 and ended in August 2014.
 The album's aesthetics feature a black and white imagery, handled by Brown himself along with art director Courtney Walter.
-X is an R&B album, that also incorporates elements of disco, soul, pop and hip-hop.
+X is an R&B album that also incorporates elements of disco, soul, pop and hip-hop.
 Its lyrics mostly explore themes of falling in love, internal conflict and sexual desire.
-The album received generally positive reviews from critics, who celebrated Brown's performances and the record's diverse sound, but were ambivalent towards its lyrical content.
-The album was considered a big improvement compared to its critically panned predecessor Fortune.
+The album divided reviewers: while most praised Brown's performances and the album’s sound, others criticized the songwriting and album's length.
+Nevertheless, the album was considered an improvement compared to Brown's output starting with Graffiti.
 At the 2015 Grammy Awards, the album was nominated for the Best Urban Contemporary Album, while "New Flame" was nominated for Best R&B Performance and Best R&B Song.

 Commercially, the album debuted at number two on the US Billboard 200 selling 146,000 copies in its first week, becoming his first album to miss the summit of the chart since Graffiti (2009) and his third album to go to number two on the chart overall following Exclusive (2007).
 It also became his sixth consecutive top ten debut in the United States.
 By the end of 2015, the album had sold 404,000 copies in the United States.
 It has been certified double platinum by the Recording Industry Association of America (RIAA).